Getting Started with Redis Enterprise Software using Docker

 - Depending on your browser, you may see a certificate error.
 You can safely continue to the web console.

-- If you see an error from nginx, try again after a few minutes.
+- If the server does not show the login screen, try again after a few minutes.

 Click Setup to start the node configuration steps.